-(a) the accuracy of the personal data is contested by the data subject;

-(b) the processing is unlawful and the data subject opposes the erasure of the personal data;

-(c) the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defense of legal claims;

-(d) the data subject has objected to processing of personal data which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+- (a) the data subject contests the accuracy of the personal data; - (b) the processing is unlawful and the data subject opposes the erasure of the personal data; - (c) the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims; - (d) the processing is based on legitimate interest pursued by the controller or by a third party or is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, and the data subject objects to the processing.

+In this case, the controller only stores the data, with the exceptions set out in the GDPR.